-DG: District Governor (District Role, part of the Trio) — the top leadership position in a District.
+DD: District Director (formerly District Governor) District Role, part of the Trio) — the top leadership position in a District.
 Toastmasters International has 90+ Districts worldwide, encompassing 14,000+ clubs in 120+ countries.

-DivG: Division Governor — top leadership role in a Division.
+DivD: Division Director (formerly Division Governor) — top leadership role in a Division.

 DPR: District Performance Report — a report that gives an overview of the progress a District is making in it’s leadership/training goals.

 DTM: Distinguished Toastmaster — an individual who has achieved both ACG (ATM-G) and ALS (AL) distinctions; the top award earned in the Communication and Leadership Tracks.